Showing posts with label Retail. Show all posts

 RIP...

 He made it within a half a level of 20, which exceeded the other two.
-I know he was in trouble when I had two Scourge from the Dead Scar on me and I missed 2-3 times in a row on attacks.
-For the record, the pair of baddies were lower level than me, but when you miss enough times in a row you're in trouble.
+I knew he was in trouble when I had two Scourge from the Dead Scar on me and I missed 2-3 times in a row on attacks.
+For the record, the pair of baddies were lower level than me, but when you miss enough times in a row you're going to be in trouble.
 I'd already used my "Get Out of Jail Free" ability, so when I was at 50% health I faced a decision to either cut and run or heal myself.

 I tried healing myself, but I kept getting pushback while casting to the point where I had to try to bolt and run when I was at much lower health.
 And... that was that.